SUP YOGA FAQ

 That is great and we can certainty help you with that.
-Just reach out though email at email@example.com or text at 904-299-5010 to discuss your special event.
+Just reach out though email at email@example.com to discuss your special event.

 15- I have called several times and no-one answers my calls

 That is true, if you do not leave a message in our voicemail we do not return any calls.
 Please, leave us a detail message and we'll return the call pretty quickly.
-The best way for us to communicate is via text, the chat box on our website or by email.
+The best way for us to communicate with us is the chat box on our website or by email.

 16- LASTLY, THE MILLION DOLLAR QUESTION: Are there gators where we practice?
 What happen if we see one?